Easy Leftover Turkey Tacos Recipe

 - Use taco seasoning instead of paprika, cumin, and garlic powder – or make homemade taco seasoning for your next Taco Tuesday!

-- If you don’t have enough Thanksgiving turkey leftovers for this recipe, add fresh chicken breasts or ground turkey.
+- Add fresh chicken breasts or ground turkey if you don’t have enough Thanksgiving turkey leftovers for this recipe.

 Storage Tips